flmmartins/my-packer-templates/README.md

 The user-data template file which instructs the OS to configure the OS initial setip and user that packer will use.
 Instead of using ssh_username and ssh_password from packer I am generating a temporary SSH key which will be used as authentication and later removed from the image

 Additionaly I am also adding a password which will be requested to change on first login and my own SSH key to make things easier

+# Things I tried and it didn't went well

+## Specify vagrant file with a templated file

+Created issue https://github.com/hashicorp/packer/issues/12700.
+I tried to bypass this using a post_processor shell but it didn't work because it couldn't handle the variables when creating the file.

+## Overwrite vagrant provider with qemu

+Using Qemu I was no able to specify `provider_override = virtualbox` due to error: Post-processor failed: ovf file couldn't be found so I removed this option.